Website sponsored by

 If the project work, as assembled and presented at said Executive Meeting, does not conform exactly with the size restrictions outlined in the SEC issued Brief, it will not be considered for the National Finals and will be returned immediately to the Area.
 (Marking Criteria for ETTA Project Competition Awards are separate to SEC Marking schemes).

 Any project that is involved in an appeals process cannot be considered for entry into the competition.
+All projects entered for competitions must have the SEC stamp present and must have been graded as part of the official SEC grading process.

 All project work must be submitted in a sealed rigid container, with only one project per container